-The SummerHaven Dynamic Commodity Index Total Return Index (SDCITR) edged 0.10% higher this week, from a decline of 1.14% in the previous week.
+The SummerHaven Dynamic Commodity Index Total Return Index (SDCITR) rose 1.48% this week, compared with a decline of 0.77% the prior week.

 Information Contact: Justin Hillstrom – 720.917.0770 Email: Justin.email@example.com, Website is www.uscfinvestments.com